elfgames/doctorhow/README.md

-Doctor How sample game - tribute game
+Doctor How - sample game
 =========

 A sample game for Gameboy created with gbdk, gbdk-lib-extension and GB Lemon tracker LP1.297a.